jromang/picochess/docs/installation.rst

 Bluetooth Connection
 --------------------

-1. Connect bluetooth dongle and restart the Pi
+1. Connect bluetooth dongle and restart the Pi.

 2. Start the GUI:

    startx

-3. Go to Preferences/Bluetooth Manager
+3. Go to Preferences/Bluetooth Manager.

-4. Click search to find your device, right click and connect
+4. Click search to find your device, right click and connect.

-5. For Revelation II use the prepared pin 1234, for DGT bluetooth eboard 0000
+5. For Revelation II use the prepared pin 1234, for DGT bluetooth eboard 0000.

-6. Then click to connect as a serial device
+6. Then click to connect as a serial device.

 7. Back on the bluetooth manager right click on the device again and click trusted.
 Job done!